ndmitchell/ghcid/plugins/vscode/README.md

 Integrates with Ghcid.
 Highly prototype.
 To use:

 * Run `ghcid -o ghcid.txt` which will produce a file `ghcid.txt` will updates every time the screen updates.
+Running the underling `ghci` with `-ferror-spans` will significantly improve the errors reported.
 * Open `ghcid.txt` in VS Code and have it as the active editor.
 From the VS Code extension, run the command (`Ctrl+Shift+P`) named "Watch Ghcid output".

 Now your errors will be reflected in the problems pane.